HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 ## Learning More

-To deepen your understanding of structured generation and related topics, here are some valuable resources:
+Here are some valuable resources to deepen your understanding of structured generation and related topics:

 1. **Anthropic Cookbook**: Explore practical examples of using Claude for structured JSON data extraction.
 The cookbook covers tasks like summarization, entity extraction, and sentiment analysis:
    [Extracting Structured JSON with Claude](https://github.com/anthropics/anthropic-cookbook/blob/main/tool_use/extracting_structured_json.ipynb)